microsoft/CameraTraps/megadetector.md

 Here are some rules of thumb to help you estimate how fast you can run MegaDetector on different types of hardware.

-* On a decent laptop (without a fancy deep learning GPU) that is neither the fastest nor slowest laptop you can buy in 2021, MegaDetector v4 takes somewhere between eight and twenty seconds per image, depending on how many CPUs you use.
-This works out to being able to process somewhere between 4,000 and 10,000 image per day.
+* On a decent laptop (without a fancy deep learning GPU) that is neither the fastest nor slowest laptop you can buy in 2023, MegaDetector v5 can process somewhere between 25,000 and 50,000 images per day.
 This might be totally fine for scenarios where you have even hundreds of thousands of images, as long as you can wait a few days.
-* On a dedicated deep learning GPU that is neither the fastest nor slowest GPU you can buy in 2021, MegaDetector v4 takes between 0.3 and 0.5 seconds per image, which works out to between 200,000 and 250,000 images per day.
-We also include a few <a href="#benchmark-timings">benchmark timings</a> below on some specific GPUs.
+* On a dedicated deep learning GPU that is neither the fastest nor slowest GPU you can buy in 2023, MegaDetector v5 can process between 300,000 and 1,000,000 images per day.
+We include a few <a href="#benchmark-timings">benchmark timings</a> below on some specific GPUs.
-* MegaDetector v5 appears to consistently be around 3x-4x faster than MegaDetector v4, but it has not yet been widely benchmarked.

 We don't typically recommend running MegaDetector on embedded devices, although <a href="https://www.electromaker.io/project/view/whats-destroying-my-yard-pest-detection-with-raspberry-pi">some folks have done it</a>!
 More commonly, for embedded scenarios, it probably makes sense to use MegaDetector to generate bounding boxes on lots of images from your specific ecosystem, then use those boxes to train a smaller model that fits your embedded device's compute budget.